Czyżów Szlachecki Castle

 Czyżów Szlachecki Castle (Polish: Zamek w Czyżowie Szlacheckim) - a castle located in Czyżów Szlachecki, Świętokrzyskie Voivodeship; in Poland.
 The current castle is located in the location of the former Czyżowski Castle (from the fifteenth century), whose foundation was used to build the castle.
 The castle had undergone a restoration in 1978.
-In 1996, the castle was sold to Danuta and Bogusław Grabosiów, entrepreneurs from Mielec.
+In 1996, the castle was sold to entrepreneurs from Mielec.